 Photo Credit: Beauty Treasure

-Halter / One Shoulder
+Halter or One Shoulder Wedding Dress

 The majority of halter wedding dresses also have a low-cut neckline, while one shoulder dresses usually have higher necklines.
 If you are wearing a halter wedding dress, you will need to find a strapless or convertible bra that fits well underneath your gown.
 As with all strapless bras, make sure you find one that fits well by jumping and dancing around in it to see how much it slides around.
 A convertible bra will come with removable straps so you can either go strapless or halter underneath your dress.